 The Company's wholly owned subsidiary, Stitch, entered into a vending placement agreement whereby Stitch agreed to purchase film and cameras directly from Eastman Kodak Company and vending machines from a supplier.
-Stitch placed the vending machines at numerous locations throughout the United States under agreements negotiated with the location owners and derived revenues amounting to \$0, \$358,484, and \$1,092,167 for the years ended June 30, 2005, 2004 and 2003, respectfully.
+Stitch placed the vending machines at numerous locations throughout the United States under agreements negotiated with the location owners and derived revenues amounting to \$0, \$358,484, \$1,092,167, \$0 (unaudited), and \$0 (unaudited), for the years ended June 30, 2005, 2004 and 2003 and the three months ended September 30, 2005 and 2004, respectively.